-- "Dedication, Duty and Honor" - 4.
-If the evidence is physical in nature, it shall be handled in accordance to written directive 800.1 Evidence. - 5.
+- 4. If the evidence is physical in nature, it shall be handled in accordance to written directive 800.1 Evidence. - 5.
 If the information is deemed exculpatory, it is to be documented in an Incident/Offense Supplement and/or a case report addendum. - 6.
 Reports must be submitted in accordance to WD 804.0 Field Reporting, section D.

 Subject: Effective Date: Revised Date:

 Written Directive System March 26, 2009 March 19, 2019

-Title: Pages: Distribution:

-rages.

-Criminal Investigation Case File 5 All Members
+Title: Criminal Investigation Case File Management Pages: 5 Distribution: All Members

-Management

 Cross Reference: Chief of Police Approval

 CALEA Reference Chapters 42 Todd Pinion